Master's programme in Fine Arts in Artistic Research (MFAAR), 120 Credits

 Students who are citizens of countries outside the European Union (EU), European Economic Area (EEA) and Switzerland are generally required to pay application and tuition fees of SEK 200 000 (23 000 Euro) per year.

 Each academic year, a maximum of 8 students are admitted to the Master’s programme in Fine Arts in Artistic Research.
 All applications are reviewed in a confidential process by an admissions jury consisting of representatives of the program and of the school’s doctoral programs and student representatives.
 After a first selection, a number of applicants are called for interview in the spring, usually in April.
 The selection is made through the evaluation of submitted digital portfolios with samples of artistic work, a research project with a research question, a personal statement and a letter of recommendation as well as online interviews.
 Justification for the jury’s decision is not given and the decision cannot be appealed.

 Applications to the Master’s programme in Fine Arts in Artistic Research are done in two steps.
 First on universityadmissions.se and then in the Malmö Art Academy application portal where work samples can be uploaded.
-Next application period is January 2024.
+Unfortunately we will not open the application for new students for fall semester 2024.